OWASP/www-project-ai-testing-guide/README.md

 - **OWASP Top 10 for LLM**: Top 10 risks, vulnerabilities and mitigations for developing and securing generative AI and large language model applications across the development, deployment and management lifecycle.
 [OWASP Top 10 for Large Language Models (LLM)](https://owasp.org/www-project-top-10-for-large-language-model-applications/)

+- **OWASP AI VSS (AI Vulnerability Scoring System)**: A tailored scoring framework designed to assess and quantify AI-specific vulnerabilities.
+It adapts principles from traditional CVSS to the AI domain, offering consistent and actionable risk ratings for model flaws, data weaknesses, and deployment exposures.
+[OWASP AI VSS](https://aivss.owasp.org/)

 - NIST AI 100-2e2025 - Adversarial Machine Learning A Taxonomy and Terminology of Attacks and Mitigations: [NIST AI 100](https://nvlpubs.nist.gov/nistpubs/ai/NIST.AI.100-2e2025.pdf)

 ## Objective of This Guide